neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

     $ mkdir build2.9

-Once inside the build2.9 directory you can run the configure script with the following options to create the Makefiles:
+Inside the build2.9 directory you can run the configure script with the following options to create the Makefiles:

 ::